ca2los/arrays-battle/README.md

 # arrays-battle
-This repository is an example of retrieving, creating, and updating an array through a StarCraft battle.
+This repository is an example about retrieving, creating, and updating arrays in a playful way inspired by StarCraft.